 Monika used to be a teacher (German literature), but worked for most of her active time at the research institute for distance studies at Hagen University.
 Here she completed her doctoral degree in 1979.

 Andrew recalls symptoms from age 4, but gave up seeking a diagnosis at 16.
 In 1980, age 30, a rheumatologist investigating his gout listened to his history, did a CK test, referred on to a neurologist and at last there was a diagnosis.
 But he had no information for another 20 years.

-A graphic designer by training, Andrew ran his own design company for 25 years, then a software company.
+A graphic designer, Andrew ran his own design company for 25 years, then a software company.
 He has served as trustee and chairman in local and national non-profit organizations, including AGSD-UK.
-He is a board member and patient representative on Euromac, the European network for muscle GSDs.
+He is a patient representative on Euromac, the European network for muscle GSDs.

 Michael has memories of McArdle’s from age 4, being unable to keep up with his classmates during playtime at school.
 Over the years his symptoms led to two misdiagnoses: first as ‘exercise-induced asthma’ (due to shortness of breath); and later as hepatitis (due to elevated liver enzymes discovered in a routine blood test at age 15).
 The latter diagnosis forced Michael to undergo over ten years of gastroenterologist care, which included two liver biopsies.